 Some people fly without blade guards but if, like me, you're a beginner, I would definitely recommend attaching them.
 They're quite fragile but don't worry, they're very cheap to replace!

-First thing is to remove the little black plastic insert at the end of the arm, then push the blade guard into the slot and secure with 2 of the small screws.
+The first thing is to remove the little black plastic insert at the end of the arm, then push the blade guard into the slot and secure with 2 of the small screws.
 Then repeat for the remaining 3 guards.

 I was so keen to go out and fly that my first flight involved going onto a small park, flying to the far end, panicking when I realised I wasn't sure how to get it back again and then landing in a tree followed by spending about half an hour retrieving it.
 Don't do this!
 Take the time to calibrate it and get used to the controls first.

 To adjust the trim, slowly push the throttle up until one leg starts to lift off the floor.
-The trim controls are to the left and below the right hand control.
+The trim controls are to the left and below the right-hand control.
 Adjust these one click at a time until all 4 legs are coming off the floor at the same time.
 You'll notice that the trim amounts are also displayed on the LCD screen.

-You're now ready to start flying but I'd suggest keeping it low and near to you, anyone can fly a quadcopter really high or really far away but it takes skill and control to fly it low and nearby.
+You're now ready to start flying, but I'd suggest keeping it low, and near to you, anyone can fly a quadcopter really high or really far away, but it takes skill and control to fly it low and nearby.
 Try just hovering around head height initially and then landing gently.
 Once you've mastered this, try moving side to side, forward and backwards and finally rotating.
-Pretty quickly you'll feel confident in flying higher and further away from you.
+Pretty quickly, you'll feel confident in flying higher and further away from you.

-As a tip for when flying, if it looks like a crash is unavoidable, turn the throttle off completely to stop the blades rotating as having the blades spinning during a collision will cause more damage than if the're stopped.
+As a tip for when flying, if it looks like a crash is unavoidable, turn the throttle off completely to stop the blades rotating as having the blades spinning during a collision will cause more damage than if they're stopped.

 My First Video